Puzzlepart/spfx-solutions/Pzl.Part.Announcement/README.md

 * Driftsmeldinger (Announcement)
   * Entries for announcements.
-  * Target Audience is activated for the list and can be used if needed.
+  * Target Audience needs to be activated for the list and can be used if needed.

 ## Installation